neon-mmd/websurfx/docs/introduction.md

 # Motivation

-Most meta search engines tend to be slow, lack high level of customization and missing many features and all of them like security as they are written in unsafe languages like python, javascript, etc which tend to open a wide variety of vulnerabilities which can also sometimes pose a threat to privacy as sometimes this can be exploited and can be used to leveraged to leak out sensitive information which is never good.
+Most meta search engines tend to be slow, lack a high level of customization, and miss many features, and all of them like security as they are written in unsafe languages like Python, javascript, etc which tend to open a wide variety of vulnerabilities which can also sometimes pose a threat to privacy as sometimes this can be exploited and can be used to leveraged to leak out sensitive information which is never good.

 # Solution

-Websurfx is a project which seeks to provide privacy, security, speed and all the features which the user wants.
+Websurfx is a project that seeks to provide privacy, security, speed, and all the features that the user wants.

 [⬅️  Go back to Home](./README.md)